erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN software architecture.md

 Aside from Stack Overflow I found http://c-faq.com/index.html very helpful.

 ##### Versions
 The interpreter requires C11.
-For development I used MinGW-w64's GCC C compiler (at time of writing version 10.2.0) and the CodeLite IDE.
+For development I used MinGW-w64's GCC C compiler (at time of writing version 10.2.0) and the CodeLite IDE on Windows 10.
+The code also compiles on Ubuntu on WLS2.
 When compiling I set -Wall, -Wextra and -fanalyzer to report as many errors or questionable constructs as possible.

 ##### Debug messages
 The interpreter can produce all kinds of debugging output.
 For this add DEBUG to the preprocessor macros when compiling.
 Search for `debug_printf()` in the code to see where the messages are generated.
 For example, when running the following program with -d24 as debug level ...